Little Sister Magdeleine of Jesus: 1946–1952 Development of the community

+Expansion

-Foundations in Switzerland, Brazil, Morocco, the Middle East, Central Africa, India and Indochina.
-By 1953 there are 100 communities with 300 little Sisters.
+In 1951 a foundation was made in a poor district of Rome.
+In Rome the congregation ministers to circus and carnival workers.
+Other communities in Switzerland, Brazil, Morocco, Central Africa, India and Indochina followed.
+By 1953 there were 100 communities with 300 Little Sisters.

-1953–1954 journey round the world, crossing five continents in one year

-From Niger to Camerouns, East Africa, South Africa and West Africa.
-By boat to South America and Mexico.
-On towards Martinique, Cuba, Haiti, North America up to Alaska.
-From there to Asia: Japan, Korea, Taiwan, Hong Kong and Indochina.
-On to Australia, Papua New Guinea, Indonesia, Sri Lanka, India, Pakistan, Afghanistan, Iran and Turkey.

-1956–1957 journeys into Eastern Europe building friendship and preparing future foundations
+Communities were established in Niger, the Camerouns, East Africa, South Africa and West Africa; also in South America and Mexico.
+On towards Martinique, Cuba, and Haiti.
+In 1952, with the support of Bishop Francis Gleeson, apostolic vicar of Alaska, Hutin established a community in Nome, Alaska.
+In London, they are part of the Hoxton parish in Hackney, where they take ordinary jobs to pay the rent.

-1956 Little Sister Magdeleine in her van "the Shooting Star" crossed into Yugoslavia, Hungary and Czechoslovakia.
-First communities were set up in Poland.
+In 1956 Magdeleine crossed into Yugoslavia in her van "the Shooting Star".
+Communities were set up in Poland.
 When on the roads of Eastern Europe she would carry her work on the Constitutions, wrapped in a red scarf which she called ‘the Mother House’.

-1957 Little Sister Magdeleine decided to stay in Eastern Europe but unforeseen circumstances obliged her to return among the Little Sisters in the West.